 In 2001, the School formed a partnership with the University of Nevada Las Vegas and began the first Nevada Cohort in 2002.
 A second Nevada Cohort, supported with student grants awarded by the Institute for Museums and Library Services, began in 2003 in collaboration with the Las Vegas/Clark County Library District and the University of Nevada Las Vegas Libraries.
 A third cohort started in 2005, and a fourth cohort started in 2007, both were supported by student grants awarded by the Laura Bush 21st Century Library Program.

-The out-of-state programs continue to thrive with grant-based cohorts beginning in Virginia and Georgia in fall 2008 and one that will begin in California in 2009.
+The out-of-state programs continued to thrive with grant-based cohorts beginning in Virginia and Georgia in fall 2008 and one that began in California in 2009.
+In 2015, the New Mexico cohort started, and was a partnership with the University of New Mexico Health Sciences Library.

 Rio Grand Initiative